-For more information on Build Manager, see Appendix B, "Using the Build Manager," in the Developer Magic: Debugger User's Guide.
+For more information about the Build Manager, see Appendix B, "Using the Build Manager," in the ProDev Workshop: Debugger User's Guide.

-1.6 Making Quick Changes with Fix+Continue
+Making Quick Changes with Fix+Continue

 The Fix+Continue feature lets you make minor changes to your code from within WorkShop without having to recompile and link the entire system.
 You issue Fix+Continue commands in the Debugger Main View window, either by selecting them from the Fix+Continue menu or typing them in directly in the Debugger command line area.